On the six-vertex model's free energy: Proof of Theorem

 The asymptotics of $Q(n/N)$ as $n/N$ approaches $1/2$ are given by Propositions~\ref{lem:asymptotic |Delta|<1},~\ref{lem:asymptotic Delta=1} and Lemma~\ref{lem:aa} of Appendixes~\ref{sec:appendix1},~\ref{sec:appendix1.5} and~\ref{sec:appendix2}, respectively, and read

 for some constant $C_{\Delta}>0$.

-The estimation of \eqref{eq:the_asymp} is different for $-1 \leq \Delta<1$ and $\Delta < -1$ and does not refer anymore to the discrete Bethe equation.
+The estimation of \eqref{eq:the_asymp} is obtained differently for $-1 \leq \Delta<1$ and $\Delta < -1$ and does not refer anymore to the discrete Bethe equation.
 Deriving Theorem~\ref{thm:quantitative} from the asymptotics of \eqref{eq:the_asymp} obtained below and those for $Q$ mentioned above is a matter of simple algebra, which we do not detail further.

 \begin{rem} The constant $C_\Delta$ was explicitly computed in~\cite{DugGohKoz14}.
 We do not need the precise value here and therefore work with this weaker and simpler result.
 We provide however in Proposition~\ref{lem:asymptotic |Delta|<1} of Appendix~\ref{sec:appendix1} an integral representation for $C_{\Delta}$ in terms of the solution to a Wiener-Hopf equation on $\mathbb{R}_+$. \end{rem}